 One of our duties is to monitor National Highways' compliance with its licence.
-Licence requirements in relation to both road investment strategies (part 6 of the licence) and route strategies (part 5.13 of the licence) are relevant.
+Licence requirements in relation to both road investment strategies (part 6 of the licence) and route strategies (paragraph 5.13 and following of the licence) are relevant.
 A key element of this is to see that National Highways engages with and takes account of the views of relevant local and national stakeholders in developing route strategies and the SRN Initial Report.